entrepeneur4lyf/CodeForge/README.md

 **A NOTE FROM THE REPO OWNER** - This project is a WIP and may not be fully functional.
 I want to thank all of the OSS contributors and project owners that gave me the opportunity to LEARN or even straight up *borrow* from them.
 I hope to continue to give back to the community as I grow as an AI based software architect - even though I have 30 years experience as a developer.

 Thanks to: Cline, Pocketbase, OpenRouter, Turso, SST/Opencode.
-Opencode.ai/Opencode, Codex, Gemini CLI, Cluade Code, AMP, Sourcegraph in general starting with Cody AND SO MANY MORE!
+Opencode.ai/Opencode, Codex, Gemini CLI, Claude Code, AMP, Sourcegraph in general starting with Cody AND SO MANY MORE!
 Let's not steal from each other as developers.
 Give thanks where it is due. :)

 <div align="center">